bkbnio/kompendium/README.md

 In addition to publishing releases to Maven Central, a snapshot version gets published to GitHub Packages on every merge to `main`.
 These can be consumed by adding the repository to your gradle build file.
 Instructions can be found [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#using-a-published-package)

-# Library Details

-Library documentation lives alongside the source code, and is generated into a static site via Dokka.
-Can be viewed [here](https://bkbnio.github.io/kompendium)

 ## Local Development